Registration

 Only those individuals registered with the New Brunswick College of Pharmacists may use the titles Pharmacy Technician Student or Pharmacy Technician.

-Please refer to Regulations 12.1, 12.2 and 12.20.
+Those seeking licensure with the New Brunswick College of Pharmacists should refer to Regulations 12.1, 12.2 and 12.20.

 For this application, you will need the following items to upload to your online form:

-Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)
+1. Proof of identity (Canadian citizen, landed immigrant or holds a valid employment visa or valid Canadian work permit)

-Canadian Criminal Record Check (dated within the last six months)
+2. Canadian Criminal Record Check

-• Local police or RCMP office – original criminal record check document must be mailed or dropped off in person at the College office.
+• Local police or RCMP office – An original criminal record check document must be mailed or dropped off in person at the College office.

-Diploma
+3. Diploma

-• Please provide an original notarized photocopy of your diploma from a CCAPP or ACPE accredited pharmacy technician program.
+Please provide an original notarized photocopy of your diploma from a CCAPP or ACPE accredited pharmacy technician program.

-Proof of personal professional liability insurance as a Pharmacy Technician
+4. Proof of personal professional liability insurance as a Pharmacy Technician

-• Minimum amounts required for insurance:
+Minimum amounts required for insurance:

 • $1 million per occurrence